pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/help/advanced-topics/lock-icon/index.md

 weight: 300
 ---

-A lock indicator is shown on Karabiner-Elements and Karabiner-EventViewer icon since macOS 11.0 (Big Sur).
+Prior to Karabiner-Elements 14.10.0, a lock indicator is shown on Karabiner-Elements and Karabiner-EventViewer icon.

 These indicators show that these files are protected so that they cannot be deleted from Finder.